cloudflare/cloudflare-docs/content/vectorize/get-started/intro.md

 {{</Aside>}}

-You will create a new Worker as the container for both your Vectorize index and the Worker application that you will use to query your index.
+You will create a new project that will contain a Worker script, which will act as the client application for your Vectorize index.

 Create a new project named `vectorize-tutorial` by running: